Money In Africa

 - Check you card PIN number has the correct number of digits to work in an ATM in Africa.
 You need a PIN with a 4 digit number and no letters.
 Get a new PIN issued to you if have more than 4 digits.

-- Make sure you have the phone number to call from overseas in case your card is lost or stolen.
+- Make sure you have the card company phone number to call from overseas in case your card is lost or stolen.
 Sometimes you only have an 0800 phone number for your home country which will not work from overseas.
 Keep this number separate from your card.

 - Making a cash withdrawal from an ATM is generally the easiest and cheapest way to get cash in the local currency abroad.
 Even though you will be charged a fee to use an ATM which will show on your card statement, the exchange rate will be between 2 - 7% better than that offered by a local bureau de change or bank and there is no additional transaction fee.

-- Be aware you will only get local currency (ZAR, Shillings, metical etc.) out of an overseas ATM even if US$ are used widely in the country.
+- Be aware you will only get local currency (ZAR, Shillings, metical, etc) out of an overseas ATM even if US$ are used widely in the country.
 So if you are on your way home, don't overload yourself with local currency that you can't get rid of...until you come back again.

-- If you are planning to use your credit or debit card as a primary source of your funds in Africa, it might be an idea to have a second card available in case an ATM eats your card or it gets lost or stolen.
-Also ATMs in Africa are mostly only found in major cities or towns - definitely not in remote areas.
+- If you are planning to use your credit or debit card as a primary source of your funds in Africa, it might be an idea to have a second card available in case an ATM eats your card or it gets lost, damaged or stolen.
+ATMs in Africa are mostly only found in major cities or towns - definitely not in remote areas.
 ATMs frequently malfunction or are empty which is another reason to keep an adequate supply of cash just in case.

 - Make sure your credit or debit card is linked to one of the PLUS, Cirrus or Maestro networks.
 A Visa card will work in the PLUS network ATMs.
 Mastercard will work in the Cirrus and Maestro network ATMs.
 Check your card for which network it is linked to and check the ATM for the logos before putting your card in.
 You can use Worldwide PLUS / Visa card ATM locator or Worldwide Cirrus/Maestro / Mastercard ATM locator to check where the ATMs are in your African hunting country.

-- Purchases made with a credit or debit card will incur a hefty surcharge in the range of 10%, so you are better off getting the cash out of a machine first, if you can.
+- Shop purchases made with a credit or debit card will incur a hefty surcharge in the range of 10%, so you are better off getting the cash out of a machine first, if you can.
 If not, try to get cash on your card at a bank where you will get a slightly smaller surcharge of about 5%.

 - Like you probably do at home anyway, keep your wits about you when using an ATM as they are often targeted by thieves.